open-telemetry/opentelemetry-specification/specification/metrics/api.md

 the semantic interpretation of an instrument; the API instead prefers instruments that support a single method with fixed interpretation.

-All measurements captured by the API are associated with instrument used to make the measurement, thus giving the measurement its semantic properties.
+All measurements captured by the API are associated with the instrument used to make the measurement, thus giving the measurement its semantic properties.
 Instruments are created and defined through calls to a `Meter` API, which is the user-facing entry point to the SDK.